sKhamatulin/sKhamatulin/README.md

  ---

  ### :man_technologist: About Me :
-- :telescope: I’m a junior Python Developer and contributing backend for building web applications.
+- :telescope: I’m a Developer and contributing backend for building web applications.

-- :seedling: Exploring New Frameworks for myself.
+- :seedling: Exploring New Technologis for myself.

 - :zap: In my free time, I play on bass guitar in band.